 We managed to pass scrutineering before the Saturday morning, meaning we were able to compete in all dynamic events at the competition.
 Our improved powertrain package helped us to achieve a team best of 4.5 seconds in the acceleration event; placing us in 24th position overall.
 With contributions also made in the skid pad and sprint events, we were well placed Sunday morning to try to acheive a good time in the endurance.
 Unfortunately we ended up hitting a wall on the first lap of the endurance, ruling us out of the rest of the competition.

-This meant we were only to improve two places on ts-13’s 65th place finish, however with contributions in all 4 dynamic events and competitive times set, this year was a step in the right direction for Team Sussex.
+This meant we were only to improve two places on SR-13’s 65th place finish, however with contributions in all 4 dynamic events and competitive times set, this year was a step in the right direction for Team Sussex.

 Team Sussex 2013

 With a whole 4 years behind us; and a mixture of successes and failures, we had all the foundations set to have our most successful year ever.
-Due to some unforseen circumstances, the project was delayed quite heavily throughout the year; meaning there was a big push and lots of late nights to ensure TS-13 was ready for the competition.
+Due to some unforseen circumstances, the project was delayed quite heavily throughout the year; meaning there was a big push and lots of late nights to ensure SR-13 was ready for the competition.

 Team Sussex 2012